2026 United States gubernatorial elections: Hawaii

 Governor Josh Green, a Democrat, was elected in 2022 with 63.2% of the vote.
-He is eligible to run for re-election, but has not yet stated if he will do so.
+He is running for re-election to a second term.

 Idaho

 Governor Brad Little, a Republican, was re-elected in 2022 with 60.5% of the vote.
-Because Idaho does not have gubernatorial term limits in its Constitution, he is eligible to run for re-election to a third term, but has not yet stated whether he will do so.
+Because Idaho does not have gubernatorial term limits in its Constitution, he is running for re-election to a third term.

-Democratic attorney Terri Pickens, who was the party's nominee for lieutenant governor in 2022, is running for the Democratic nomination.
+Attorney Terri Pickens, who was the Democratic nominee for lieutenant governor in 2022, is running for the Democratic gubernatorial nomination.

 Former Twin Falls Transit Coordinator Maxine Durand is running as an independent, with the backing of local branches of the Democratic Socialists of America.

 Illinois

 Governor JB Pritzker, a Democrat, was re-elected in 2022 with 54.9% of the vote and is running for a third term.
 With Lieutenant Governor Juliana Stratton seeking Illinois's U.S. Senate seat in 2026, Pritzker's running mate is former state representative Christian Mitchell.
-Former U.S. Ambassador to Japan Rahm Emanuel is considered a potential Democratic candidate.
+Pritzker won the Democratic nomination unopposed.

-On the Republican side, candidates include former state senator and 2022 Republican nominee for governor Darren Bailey, former vice president of policy for the Illinois Policy Institute Ted Dabrowski, DuPage County Sheriff James Mendrick, and Republican nominee for Illinois's 10th congressional district in 2022 and independent candidate for the same district in 2024 Joseph Severino.
-Potential Republican candidates include former Cook County Republican Party chair Aaron Del Mar and Republican national committeeman Richard Porter.
+On the Republican side, former state senator and 2022 Republican nominee for governor Darren Bailey secured the nomination against former vice president of policy for the Illinois Policy Institute Ted Dabrowski, DuPage County Sheriff James Mendrick, and real estate developer Rick Heidner.